markshuttle/snapd/README.md

 ## Contributing

 Contributions are always welcome!
-Please sign the Canonical contributor agreement at http://www.ubuntu.com/legal/contributors
+Please sign the contributor agreement at http://www.ubuntu.com/legal/contributors

 Snapd can be found on Github, so in order to fork the source and contribute,